matheuslssouza/Livraria/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.

-## Folder Structure

-The workspace contains two folders by default, where:
+Bem vindo a Livraria Java!

+## Estrutura de pastas

-- `src`: the folder to maintain sources
+- `src`: Pasta com principais recursos
-- `lib`: the folder to maintain dependencies
+- `lib`: Pasta com dependencias

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.